toofast73/revolut-demo/README.md

 ##### Scalability:
 Application logic is divided into two layers:
-1) Stateful in-memory ignite cache nodes, united into a single in-memory data grid.
+1) Stateful in-memory ignite cache nodes, united into a single in-memory data-cluster.
 You can scale the load by adding more nodes.

 2) Stateless processing nodes.